Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 These smoothtops contain metal coils or the newer halogen lamps located under tempered ceramic-glass surfaces.
 They are plugged in to electric power and heat up when turned on.
 The heat is transferred to the surface then to the cookware.

 Pros of Ceramic-Glass Cooktops

 - Safety.
 The hot surface cools down faster than the electric coil and gas elements or burners.
-Like induction cooktops, there are no fumes, flames or gas leaks to worry about.
+As with induction cooktops, there are no fumes, flames, or gas leaks to worry about.

 - They are more efficient as the dense heat travels upward.